Saturday, April 16, 2022

 by Rory Morgan

 It was 1:30 in the morning of July 18,1943; a U.S. Navy vessel was chugging through the Blanche Channel, in the Pacific's Solomon Islands, carrying artillery shells and soldiers from the island of Guadalcanal (just months earlier the site of brutal, bloody fighting), to the smaller island of Rendova.
-Even though the waters of the area were known to be patrolled by Japanese submarines, no U.S. Navy protective escort vessels to accompany the ship.
+Even though the waters of the area were known to be patrolled by Japanese submarines, no U.S. Navy protective escort vessels to accompanied her.
 Apparently none was available due to concerns about the weather.

 Nevertheless, the Commanding Officer of the ship determined that the importance of the cargo dictated that the ship should take the risk of sailing alone.
-Unknown to men aboard the U. S, ship, a Japanese submarine (RO - 106) had been stalking it and was now preparing to launch a torpedo attack.
+Unknown to men aboard the U. S. ship, a Japanese submarine (RO - 106) had been stalking it and was now preparing to launch a torpedo attack.
 A firing solution for the torpedo launch was being calculated; the solution was determined; the torpedos were launched.

 The American ship was designated as LST-342.
 The acronym LST stood for “Landing Ship Tank”; sailors joked that it actually stood for “Large Slow Target”.
 The LSTs were about a football field long, had a crew of about 100, and were designed to carry tanks to the beach in amphibious landings.
 They were often used as cargo ships and were so utilitarian that the Navy didn’t even bother to name most of them; it simply referred to them by number.